zunaidansari/roll-dice/README.md

 # roll-dice
-Dice rolling website which has two dices roll on clicking button and declare one winner and draw as per the number on dices
+Dice rolling website which has two dices roll on refreshing the website and declare one winner as per the number on dices.